FernandaLFerrari/physalia-workshop/_pages/labs/lab_7_metagenomic_viz.md

 my_presence_threshold = round(0.2 * ncol(MGX_a_div))
 ```

-Subset data.frmae and compute alpha diversity for metagenomic data:
+Subset the data.frmae and compute alpha diversity for the metagenomic data:

 ```R
 MGX_a_div_sub = MGX_a_div[rowSums(!MGX_a_div < 0) > my_presence_threshold,]